 - Talk to new customers and read reviews of your competitors

-Invest time and energy by delving deeply into who you are up against, the current trends in the industry, and what customers have to say about the company.
+Invest time and energy by delving deeply into who you are up against, the current trends in the industry, and what customers have to say about the competition.
 This will help you to hone your message and avoid the pitfalls that have tripped up your competitors in the past.

 12. Sell the Benefits

 Content for pitching and selling should focus on addressing the needs of customers.
-How will your product, services or concept help serve your customer base?
+How will your product, services, or concept help serve your customer base?
 Do you have evidence to support that this area is not being adequately met by the competition?

 Features are secondary to the benefits themselves.
 Can this product or service be used within an existing interface, does it "play nicely" with other technology?
 How does it enhance the user’s experience or save customers time and money?